 J. Your rights regarding your PHI: You have the following rights regarding the PHI that we maintain about you:

 1. Confidential communications.
-You have the right to request that our practice communicate with you about your health and related issues in a particular manner or at a certain location.
+You have the right to request that our practice communicates with you about your health and related issues in a particular manner or at a certain location.
 For instance, you may ask that we contact you at home, rather than work.
-In order to request a type of confidential communication, you must make a written request to Crossover Health Medical Group 15 Enterprise, Aliso Viejo, CA 92656 and inform us of the requested method of contact, or the location where you wish to be contacted.
+In order to request a type of confidential communication, you must make a written request to Crossover Health Medical Group, PC 15 Enterprise, Aliso Viejo, CA 92656 and inform us of the requested method of contact, or the location where you wish to be contacted.
 Our practice will accommodate reasonable requests.
 You do not need to give a reason for your request.

 2. Requesting restrictions.
 You have the right to request a restriction in our use or disclosure of your PHI for treatment, payment or health care operations.
 Additionally, you have the right to request that